mbauer599/DIYRubberDucky/README.md

 **Disclaimer: This is not intended to be used maliciously, and I will take no responsibility in actions that were not my own.
-I have to many of my own actions to worry about yours.**
+Sorry but I have too much going on in my own life to worry about yours.**

 This is a proof of concept for a homemade $2 rubber ducky.
 It was created to be a command and control hub, as well as store all the source code for anyone who wants to have a little fun.